 - Overage: Going over your resource allocation.

-- Logs: A record of events that occur within the server (errors, access, email, etc).
+- Logs: A record of events that occur within the server.
+This can include error logs, access logs, email logs, etc.

 - Database: A collection of data, typically organized into "tables," which can be used to run a website or applications.

-Control Panel: A user interface that is used to run tasks on a server or application (similar to Windows or Mac OS).
+Control Panel: A user interface that is used to run tasks on a server or application.
+This is similar to how Windows or Mac OS uses icons to run specific computer functions.

-- Plesk / cPanel: Popular control panels used for (mt) Media Temple's managed dedicated severs.
+- Plesk / cPanel: Popular control panels used by (mt) Media Temple's managed dedicated severs.

 - File Manager: A web browser method of accessing files over the internet.
 This method uses icons to view/edit your files.
-Not ideal for large file transfers.
+Although easy to understand, it's not ideal for large file transfers.

 FTP (File Transfer Protocol): A method of connecting to your server to transfer files over the internet.
-This method is often uses icons to view/edit your files.
+This requires connecting to your server using an FTP client.
+Then you can essentially drag/drop multiple files at once.

 - FTP Client: A program used to access your FTP server (FileZilla, CyberDuck, Transmit, etc).